Co-Lead Teacher, Infant Room / One Year Old Room / Early Preschool Room

 - Engage children in many ways leading with play, but continuing with art, music, reading, writing, and experimentation

-- Ensure the safety of each child enrolled in the class whether in the classroom, on the playground, or in common areas
+- Ensure the safety of each child enrolled in the class whether in the classroom, on the playground or in common areas

-- Accept and maintain responsibility daily for the ordered arrangement, appearance, decor, and cleanliness of the learning environment
+- Accept and maintain responsibility daily for the ordered arrangement, appearance, decor, and cleanliness of the learning environment of the classroom

 - Implement and model family style eating during meal times

-- As a mandated reporter, report child abuse and neglect when necessary
+- As a mandated reporter; report child abuse and neglect when necessary

-- Informs parents about daily classroom
+- Inform parents about daily classroom routines, expectations, policies, procedures and volunteer opportunities.

-- Degree in Early Childhood or related field or CDA depending on position
+- Degree in Early Childhood or related field or CDA

 - One to three years experience teaching young children in a licensed facility